sreenithy/Image-Stitching/README.md

     (d) Robustly estimate homography using RANSAC.

 4. Warp each image into the reference frame and composite warped images into a single mosaic.

+**Detailed Description**

+*Festure Detection*

+In this step, we identify points of interest in the image using the Harris corner detection method.
+For each point in the image, consider a window of pixels around that point.
+Compute the Harris matrix H for (the window around) that point, defined as